RockefellerArchiveCenter/fluxx_exporter/README.md

 1. Go to [Fluxx Exporter admin](http://localhost:8000/admin) > "Tables" (or "Fields")
 2. Click "Add Table"/"Add Field" OR select a table or field to change.
-3. Add or edit entried manually.
+3. Manually add or edit entries.
 4. Configure related tables by selecting the option to relate the current table to the previous ones during setup.
 The table you are relating must already be initialized.

+Notes:
-Notes: Any changes to tables or fields will appear immediately upon refreshing the Fluxx Exporter Tool. **No validation** occurs against the Fluxx API.
-Double-check field names using the the API documentation, or by exporting a table from the Fluxx UI and checking the CSV output header.
+- Any changes to tables or fields will appear immediately when you refresh Fluxx Exporter.
+- **No validation** occurs against the Fluxx API.
+Double-check field names using the API documentation, or by exporting a table from the Fluxx UI and checking the CSV output header.

 ## Export Grant Records